SEO for Cannabis Businesses: Dispensaries, CBD Brands, and Cannabis Service Providers

 A few structural facts shape the work:

 - Paid is mostly off the table.
-Google Ads and Meta Ads have narrow exceptions for hemp-derived CBD topical products in specific jurisdictions, and almost nothing for dispensaries or THC products.
+Google Ads prohibits ads that promote substances marketed to induce a “high,” with a narrow exception for topical, hemp-derived CBD products at 0.3 percent THC or less, and even that requires LegitScript certification and targets only a handful of states, per Google’s dangerous products policy.
+Meta enforces a similar ban.
+Dispensaries and THC products get nothing.
 Programmatic display has options, but at a fraction of the targeting and scale of mainstream channels.

 - Regulation is fragmented.
+As of 2026, 24 states plus D.C. allow adult-use cannabis while 26 do not, per NORML’s legalization tracker.
 What’s legal in California, Massachusetts, or Ontario isn’t legal in Texas, Idaho, or Quebec.
 State-by-state and province-by-province content variation isn’t optional, it’s the only way to stay both compliant and useful.

 - Age-gate friction.
 Most cannabis sites need an age verification overlay before the user sees content.
 This affects crawlability, time-on-page metrics, and how you structure schema.
 Done badly, it tanks rankings.
 Done well, it’s invisible.